 The Italian Electrotechnical Committee (acronym CEI) is an association founded in 1909, is recognized by the Italian government, both in the European Union, for regulatory activities and the dissemination of technical-scientific culture.

 The mission of the CEI, as a super partes body is to develop good technical normative documents, participate in the drafting and transposing European harmonized regulatory documents, participate in the drafting of international standards, spread the technical-scientific culture and standardization.

-To fulfill its mission, the IEC coordinates and performs the following activities:
+To fulfill its mission, the CEI coordinates and performs the following activities:

-promotion and development of technical culture through training and information activities of various kinds, with documentary and complementary publishing initiatives, including training courses, conferences, seminars and with the support manuals, guides, software applications and technical commentaries;
+- promote and develop technical culture through training and information activities of various kinds, with documentary and complementary publishing initiatives, including training courses, conferences, seminars and with the support manuals, guides, software applications and technical commentaries;

-The IEC is also a member of the IEC – International Electrotechnical Commission and CENELEC – Comité européen de normalization electrotechnique direct representation in the governing bodies of the associations.
+The CEI is also a member of the IEC – International Electrotechnical Commission and CENELEC – Comité européen de normalization electrotechnique direct representation in the governing bodies of the associations.